 1. Stake your space

 First impressions are everything.
-The look and feel of your Instagram page should immediately draw in your clients and followers.
+The look and feel of your Instagram business account should immediately draw in your clients and followers.

 You’ll need a professional profile photo, whether it’s your logo or a business headshot.
 Plus, you should complete every aspect of your profile.
 This includes a short, but interesting biography, as well as a link to your website.